HumbertoDiego/SarndBoxExplorer/README.md

 # SarndBoxExplorer

-This is an old tutorial on how to implement SARndBox 2.6 no Ubuntu 16, originally found at  https://arsandbox.ucdavis.edu
+This is a tutorial on how to implement SARndBox 2.6 no Ubuntu 16, originally found at https://arsandbox.ucdavis.edu, the files were saved and copied here just in case the project would become discontinued.

 ## Requirements: